valhalla/valhalla/README.md

 Building
 --------

 Midgard uses the [GNU Build System](http://www.gnu.org/software/automake/manual/html_node/GNU-Build-System.html) to configure and build itself.
+To install on a Debian or Ubuntu system you can install the dependencies with:

+    sudo apt-get install -y autoconf automake libtool make gcc-4.8 g++-4.8

-To install on a Debian or Ubuntu system, please first make sure you have c++11 compiler support, then you should be able to bootstrap the build system:
+Then you should be able to bootstrap the build system:

     ./autogen.sh